day8/re-frame/docs/Effects.md

     (reset! re-frame.db/app-db value)))
 ```

-So, yeah, simple ... and, because of it, I an almost guarantee there's no bug in ... bang, crash, smoke, flames.
+So, yeah, simple ... and, because of it, I can almost guarantee there's no bug in ... bang, crash, smoke, flames.

 > Note: the return value of an effect handler is ignored.